Trelissick house - rooms with a view

 CopeIand family and Spode

-They held a country house auction to sell the collections withing the house, including the important family collection of Spode Copeland China.
+They held a country house auction to sell the collections within the house, including the important family collection of Spode Copeland China.

 The National Trust